 Melanie has an extensive teaching history, bringing 20+ years of teaching experience to students and audiences.
 Her teaching history includes positions with the Washington School of Ballet, The Roeper School for the Gifted and Talented, and as Assistant Professor of Dance and Dance Education Program Coordinator at Kent State University.
 From 2008-2016, she directed the dance program at American University, specializing in jazz dance, movement analysis, dance composition, musical theatre dance.
 During her time at American University, she increased program enrollment by 200% annually, founded the American University Dance Company, created the Dr. Naima Prevots Guest Artist Fund, and facilitated partnerships with DC-based embassies and arts organizations, leading to multiple artist residencies and master classes with nationally and internationally recognized artists.

-Melanie has worked as a creative consultant in the arts for over ten years, applying her expertise in writing and education to assist artists and arts organizations in articulating language and facilitating the development of creative work.
-In addition to her work with independent choreographers and dance educators, Melanie has provided professional services for American College Dance Festival, Stephen Petronio Company, The Alden Theatre, Dance Institute of Washington, Human Kinetics, and The Journal of Dance Education, among others.
+Melanie has worked as a consultant in the arts for over ten years, applying her expertise in writing and education to assist artists and arts organizations in articulating language and facilitating the development of creative work.
+In addition to her work with independent choreographers and dance educators, Melanie has provided professional services for American College Dance Association, Stephen Petronio Company, The Alden Theatre, Dance Institute of Washington, Human Kinetics, and The Journal of Dance Education, among others.

 She has served on the boards of the National Dance Education Organization and Dance Metro DC, and committees for the National Endowment for the Arts, MAP Fund, the Society of Dance History Scholars, VelocityDC Dance Festival, the DC Commission on the Arts and Humanities, and the Ohio Board of Regents.